Khaleelhabeeb/csv-utilite/readme.md

 We appreciate any improvements, bug fixes, or new features you can contribute to this project.
 Feel free to fork this repository, make your changes, and submit a pull request.

 # Conclusion
 csv-utilite simplifies CSV file handling in Python by providing a comprehensive set of classes and functions for reading, writing, manipulating, formatting, validating, converting, and generating CSV data.
-With its intuitive API and enhanced features, csv-util is a valuable tool for data processing tasks involving CSV files.
+With its intuitive API and enhanced features, csv-utilite is a valuable tool for data processing tasks involving CSV files.